How we built this comparison

 From Hawaii bases

-Road to Hana (from Maui west side, full day) — 64 miles of stunning coastal highway with 620 curves, 59 bridges, and countless waterfalls.
+Road to Hana (from Maui west side, full day) — 64 miles of sharp coastal highway with 620 curves, 59 bridges, and countless waterfalls.
 Stop at Twin Falls, Wai'anapanapa black sand beach, and 'Ohe'o Gulch.
 Leave early, go slow, bring snacks.

 Haleakala sunrise (from Maui, half day) — Watch the sun rise at 10,023 feet above the clouds.
 Otherworldly volcanic crater landscape.
 Reservations required ($1 + $30 park entry).
 Leave at 3am.